-HHA will provide a preference on its waiting list for applicants who are experiencing homelessness.
-Additionally, HHA will provide a preference for a limited number of applicants who are referred to HHA by a partnering homeless service provider, as described further below.
+HHA will provide a preference on its waiting list for a limited number of applicants who are referred to HHA by a partnering homeless service provider, as described further below.
 Applicants must provide appropriate documentation to verify their homeless status, as requested by HHA.

-- a) Eligibility for Preference: to qualify for the homeless preference applicant households must meet all of the following criteria: - i.
+- a) One-time allocation: Pursuant to Board Resolution #2729 issued and adopted May 7, 2014, HHA established a one-time allocation of 450 vouchers to be made available for applicants qualifying under the homeless preference, as described below. - i.
+HHA will continue to lease vouchers from the homeless preference applicant pool until 450 vouchers have been leased to eligible applicants. - ii.
+The authority for this one-time allocation will expire once 450 total vouchers have been leased to qualifying applicants under this preference. - b) Eligibility for Preference: to qualify for the homeless preference applicant households must meet all of the following criteria: - i.
 Meet the federal definition of homeless; - ii.
 Have been referred by HHA to a homeless service provider or referred to HHA by a homeless service provider with whom HHA has executed a Memorandum of Understanding (MOU) outlining the provider's responsibilities with respect to confirming the referred household meets the federal definition of homeless and their provision of housing search assistance and supportive services for the referred household; - iii.
-Have received a written commitment from the homeless service provider for housing search assistance;
+Have received a written commitment from the homeless service provider for housing search assistance; - iv.

-- iv.
 Have received a written commitment from the homeless service provider for supportive services to help the household's transition from homelessness to permanent housing; and - v.
 Have received a written commitment from the homeless service provider for supportive services to help the household comply with Housing Choice Voucher program rules.